 Applications to the Workers Compensation Commission

-If you (the worker) do not wish to seek a review by the insurer or you are not satisfied with the insurer's decision after a review, you can lodge an application to have the dispute resolved by the Workers Compensation Commission (WCC).
+If you are a worker and you do not wish to seek a review by the insurer or you are not satisfied with the insurer's decision after a review, you or your legal representative can lodge an application to have the dispute resolved by the Workers Compensation Commission.

-The WCC is an independent tribunal that helps resolve workers compensation disputes between injured workers, employers and/or insurers.
+The Workers Compensation Commission is an independent tribunal that helps resolve workers compensation disputes between workers, employers and/or insurers.